kids-first/kf-somatic-workflow/README.md

 - [Manta](https://github.com/Illumina/manta/tree/v1.4.0) `v1.4.0` is used to call SVs.
 Output is also in vcf format, with calls filtered on `PASS`.
 Default settings are used at run time.
-- [AnnotSV](https://github.com/lgmgeo/AnnotSV/releases/tag/v3.1.1) `v3.1.1` is used to annotate the calls in the Manta Prepass VCF.
+- [AnnotSV](https://github.com/lgmgeo/AnnotSV/releases/tag/v3.1.1) `v3.1.1` is used to annotate the calls in the Manta PASS VCF.

 #### Variant Annotation
 Please see the [annotation workflow doc](https://github.com/kids-first/kf-somatic-workflow/blob/master/docs/kfdrc_annotation_wf.md).